Starmapo/FNF-PsychEngine-Extra/README.md

 * MSVC v142 - VS 2019 C++ x64/x86 build tools (Latest)
 * Windows 10 SDK (10.0.17763.0)

 This will take a while and requires about 4GB of space.
 Once that is done you can open up a command line in the project's directory and run `lime test windows -debug` (remove "-debug" for official releases).
-Once that command finishes (it takes forever even on a higher end PC), you can run FNF from the .exe file under export\release\windows\bin
+Once that command finishes (it takes forever even on a higher end PC), it will automatically run the game.
+The .exe file will be under export\release\windows\bin.

 For Mac, you need to install [Xcode](https://apps.apple.com/us/app/xcode/id497799835).
-After that, run `lime test mac -debug` (remove "-debug" for official releases) in the project's directory and then run the executable file in export/release/mac/bin.
+After that, run `lime test mac -debug` (remove "-debug" for official releases) in the project's directory.
+The .exe file will be in export/release/mac/bin.

-For Linux, you only need to open a terminal in the project directory and run `lime test linux -debug` (remove "-debug" for official releases) and then run the executable file in export/release/linux/bin.
+For Linux, you only need to open a terminal in the project directory and run `lime test linux -debug` (remove "-debug" for official releases).
+The executable file will be in export/release/linux/bin.

 To build for 32-bit, just add `-32` to the `lime test` command.